alvinr/data-modeling/aerospike/activity_stream/README.md

 Looking at this code, the function ```calc_bucket``` is used to determine the slice that the message will be placed in.
 This function could decide on any criteria that suits the use case; however, in this case we are slicing by message count and, to make testing easier, using a size limit of 3.

-When we reconstruct the complete stream for the user, we want to directly access all the associated buckets ­ and avoid doing a secondary index scan.
-We do this by creating a compound key of the user and bucket number (see earlier blog post on compound keys).
+When we reconstruct the complete stream for the user, we want to directly access all the associated buckets ­- and avoid doing a secondary index scan.
+We do this by creating a compound key of the user and bucket number (see earlier article on compound keys).
 Using a hash function (RIPEMD­160 in this case), we get a consistent key, which we use as the primary key for the bucket.
 New messages are added to the front of the stream list, by using ```list_insert``` and an index position of zero, i.e., the head of the list.

 When the inbox is reassembled in the ```get_inbox_bucketing``` function, we iterate from the most recent bucket backwards, so that the messages list is constructed in reverse chronological order.
-This is how most user would want to see the information ­ most recent first.
+This is how most user would want to see the information ­- most recent first.
 In a typical web page, the full history is not presented at first; the user is typically asked to paginate through the stream, so the buckets could be retrieved one by one as needed.

 Running the code, you will see the following output:
 ```